 The MS Analytics Program Capstone is a graduation requirement.
 It consists of a five semester individual project where students utilize real data from their organization and partner with a faculty member to build a predictive model.
 It is the cornerstone of the program and is considered to be a career enhancer.
-Graduates have gotten significant raises as a result of the capstone.
+Graduates have earned significant raises as a result of the capstone.

 Examples of capstone projects submitted by our students: